Program

 Format

-Plan for a guided narrative with time to examine core, compare to logs, and ask deeper questions than a normal 20-minute talk allows.
-Followed by a walk of the core with presenter Ian Colquhoun and co-author Matt Rine.
+The workshop used a guided narrative with time to examine core, compare to logs, and ask deeper questions than a normal 20-minute talk allows.
+It was followed by a walk of the core with presenter Ian Colquhoun and co-author Matt Rine.

 Legacy Wells: Knowledge Discussion Panel